Client drivers for YSQL

 aiopg is a library for accessing a PostgreSQL database using the asyncio (PEP-3156/tulip) framework.
 It wraps asynchronous features of the Psycopg database driver.
 For details on using aiopg, see aiopg documentation.

 For a tutorial on building a sample Python application that uses aiopg, see YSQL Aiopg.

 To install the aiopg package, run the following

 pip3 install aiopg

-For a tutorial on building a sample Ruby application with pg, see Build a Ruby application.
+For a tutorial on building a sample Ruby application with pg, see Connect an application.

 Install the pg driver

 If you have installed YugabyteDB locally, run the following gem install command to install the pg driver:

 Otherwise, to install pg, run the following command:

 <path-to-libpq> with the path to the libpq installation; for example,